 - Each infant should follow an individual schedule that will vary based on the infant's individual needs, but caregivers should offer a variety of opportunities that aid in the development of social, cognitive, and motor skills.
 Participation in activities will be dependent on the ability and developmental level of each individual infant.
-For example, a developmentally appropriate physical activity for a younger infant is supervised tummy time, as this helps the infant develop neck and shoulder muscles.
-However, once an infant is crawling, alternate physical activities become more appropriate to develop motor skills and tummy time is no longer necessary. - Regarding paragraph (3) of this section and supervised tummy time, caregivers should begin tummy time with infants for short periods of time (3 5 minutes), increasing the amount of time as the infant shows the infant is enjoying the activity. - You should always encourage the least restrictive environment when planning activities for infants.
+For example, an infant who cannot roll over independently or crawl may engage regularly in supervised tummy time, while an infant with more advanced gross motor skills may practice crawling or pulling up to stand instead of supervised tummy time. - Regarding paragraph (3) of this section and supervised tummy time, please see §747.2318 for additional requirements relating to tummy time. - You should always encourage the least restrictive environment when planning activities for infants.